-When it’s your dog being euthanized you can choose whether or not you want to be present.
-Some veterinarians will come to administer euthanasia for your dog, which can be a good idea if your dog finds going to the clinic or pet hospital stressful.
+When it’s your dog being euthanized, you can choose whether or not you want to be present.
+Some veterinarians will come to your home to administer euthanasia for your dog, which can be a good idea if your dog finds going to the clinic or pet hospital stressful.

 What’s The Procedure For Dog Euthanasia?

-Some clinics give the dog a sedative first because many pick up on what’s going on, and get anxious.
-But it isn’t standard practice everywhere, so you may have to ask for it if your dog is being euthanized.
+Some clinics give the dog a sedative first because many grow anxious before the procedure.
+However, it isn’t standard practice everywhere, so you may have to ask for it if your dog is being euthanized.